A Newtonian 12inch Telescope was scratchbuilt to the size of a Picknick Bag in early Summer 2007...

 inspired reflector telescope for observing and digiscoping remote

-to introduce it as a new ultra light and portable astronomical scope during the IYA
+to introduce it as a minimalist portable astronomical

-It was selected as a 'HOT PRODUCT 2009' by the editors of Sky & Telescope magazine in USA.
+The 'LiteScope MOUNTAIN' 12inch Travel Telescope was awarded a 'HOT PRODUCT 2009' by the editors of Sky &

-materials and components fuse into individually designed instruments
+Techniques, materials, and components go into individually designed

-which are very light, sturdy, functional and extremely compact
+that are extremely light, sturdy, functional, and very compact

 the generous help of

 Astronomical Association, the Royal Greenwich Observatory, the Royal

 2009 Secretariat of the